workeffortwaste/layout-shift-gif/README.md

 - The `mobile` viewport is the Nexus 5X profile from Lighthouse.

-Both the CPU and the network are throttled simulating a `good 3G network`.
+Both the CPU and the network are throttled to simulate a `good 3G network`.

 ## Hosted Version

 If you don't wish to use the CLI version there is also a free hosted version running in a cloud function available on [defaced.dev](https://defaced.dev/tools/layout-shift-gif-generator/)

-## Understanding The GIF
+## Output

+An outline of how to interpret the GIF output from this tool.

 ### Page Screenshot